4 Sources

 1

-.
-The entrepreneur, who previously worked at OpenAI, Google Brain, and DeepMind, called this shift a "$10 trillion question, hundred trillion dollar question" that could render massive infrastructure investments obsolete1
+The Perplexity CEO, who previously worked at OpenAI, Google Brain, and DeepMind, called this a "$10 trillion question, hundred trillion dollar question," questioning whether it makes sense to spend $500 billion to $5 trillion on building cloud-based centralized data centers across the world

 .